Resource-Adaptive Successive Doubling for Hyperparameter Optimization with Large Datasets on High-Performance Computing Systems: Introduction

 This work introduces a novel method, the \ac{RASDA}, that leverages \textit{both} \ac{HPC} features to perform \ac{HPO} efficiently at scale.
 It combines two levels of parallelism: (i) on the \ac{HPO} level, different trials are run in parallel and (ii) on the level of each trial run, the \ac{NN} training is accelerated with data-parallel training.
 The latter splits the datasets onto multiple \acp{GPU} and performs gradient synchronization after each training step.
 As these gradients are typically large, they require high-bandwidth communication. \ac{RASDA} then leverages the successive doubling principle, which progressively allocates more resources to more promising hyperparameter combinations, treating the amount of \acp{GPU} that are used for data-parallel training as resources (performing a doubling in space).
 In contrast, other successive halving techniques, such as the plain \ac{ASHA}, treat the number of epochs during training of a model as resources and thus perform only halving in time, see Fig.~\ref{fig:time_vs_sapce_halving}.

 The developed method is suitable for problems that involve large scientific datasets, where due to long training times, even with \ac{HPC} resources it is not feasible to train more than the initially sampled hyperparameter configurations and users are interested in getting the best possible, fully-trained model in the shortest amount of time.
 Therefore, this study performs an extensive evaluation of \ac{RASDA} on different datasets from the \ac{CV}, \ac{CFD}, and \ac{AM} domains, which are up to 8.3~\ac{TB} in size, to prove its capability to deal with large datasets.
 These datasets are used to tune the hyperparameters of different types of \acp{NN}, namely a \ac{CNN}, an autoencoder and a transformer. \ac{RASDA} is also benchmarked against the current state-of-the-art successive halving \ac{HPO} method \ac{ASHA}.
-The new \ac{RASDA} code is openly available on GitHub\footnote{RASDA source: \url{https://github.com/olympiquemarcel/rasda}} for the community.
+The new \ac{RASDA} code is openly available on GitHub\footnote{RASDA source: \url{https://github.com/olympiquemarcel/rasda}} for the community, see Tab.~\ref{tab:git_repo_table} for an overview of the repository.

-This article is structured as follows.
+In summary, the key contributions of \ac{RASDA} are: \begin{itemize} \item Combination of successive halving in space with successive doubling in time, allocating more \acp{GPU} to more promising trials. \item Reduces the runtime of more promising hyperparameter trials by leveraging a higher degree of parallelism in data-parallel training \item Leverages the inherent features of \ac{HPC} systems, fast computation for the training, and fast communication for exchange of gradients during distributed training \item Outperforms the plain \ac{ASHA} method in runtime and model performance across different domains and on datasets up to 8.3 \ac{TB}. \end{itemize} This article is structured as follows.
 Section~\ref{sec:related_work} summarizes the related work and highlights the differences to this work.
 The main details of \ac{RASDA} are presented in Sec.~\ref{sec:algo_presentation}.
 The application cases are explained in Sec.~\ref{sec:application_cases}, followed by a presentation and discussion of the empirical results of the algorithm in Sec.~\ref{sec:results}.
 Finally, a summary and outlook are provided in Sec.~\ref{sec:summary}.